-The 1996-97 NBA Draft produced many all-time greats.
+The 1996-97 NBA Draft produced many All-Time Greats.
 Allen Iverson, Kobe Bryant, Ray Allen, just to name a few.
 We can also add Steve Nash better known as “Nashty” to that list due to his amazing ability to pass the ball.

 When it came to college he only received one scholarship offer from Santa Clara and he pounced on the chance even though he admittedly never heard of them.

 With all sincerity his first thank you was given to the fans.
-It’s because of the fans that the beautiful sport of basketball has been taken to the global level, says Nash.
+“It’s because of the fans that the beautiful sport of basketball has been taken to the global level,” says Nash.

-His career percentage averages are Points 14.3 | Assist 8.5 | Field Goals 49.0 | Field Goals 3 Pointers 42.8 | Free Throws 90.4
+His career percentage averages are: Points 14.3 | Assist 8.5 | Field Goals 49.0 | Field Goals 3 Pointers 42.8 | Free Throws 90.4

-His career accomplishments include 8x All-Star | 5x Assist Champion | 7x All-NBA | 2x MVP.
+Accomplishments include 8x All-Star | 5x Assist Champion | 7x All-NBA | 2x MVP.

 This post contains affiliate links through eBay Partner Network.
 If you purchase anything, I earn a small commission at no additional cost to you.
 Thank you for your support!
 For more info please see my Disclaimer here.